You've just brought out your string trimmer after a long winter's nap. It starts up without a problem, and at first glance, the string looks fine.

 4. Wrap the Line Onto the Reel

 Wrap the line on in the direction of the arrow on the reel.
 You'll see a small arrow embossed or embedded on the trimmer head.
-The location of the arrow will depend upon the trimmer head itself, but should be somewhere near the outside edge of the reel.
+The location of the arrow differs on each trimmer head but should be somewhere near the outside edge of the reel.

-5. Return the Spring and Feed the Line
+5. Reinsert the Spring and Feed the Line

 Reinsert the spring onto the shaft the same way it was before you removed it.
 Make sure to hold it down to prevent it from falling out.

 Locate the eyelets on the spring head.
 While keeping the spring in place with one hand, use the other hand to push the strings through the eyelets.
 Pull them firmly into place, and continue holding the spring as you move onto the next step.